UMAprotocol/UMIPs/UMIPs/umip-draft_domfi_alts.md

 **4. Rounding**

-> **Note:**
-> The price identifier values are represented as whole numbers between `0.00` and `100.00`, inclusive.
+> **REMARK**&emsp;The price identifier values are represented as whole numbers between `0.00` and `100.00`, inclusive.
 For example, a market dominance of 12.34% is represented as the value
 > raw decimal value of `12.34` and will be represented on-chain as the raw value `12340000000000000000`.
 > Appropriate scaling on-chain to 18 decimal places to "convert to wei" is applied as usual.